East Asian Studies (MA) (60EC)

 Focus on China, Japan or Korea

 The East Asian Studies master’s programme offers focused study of China, Japan or Korea.
-Study the country of your choice from an expansive number of disciplinary perspectives including history, literature, art, art history, sociology, anthropology, media, cultural studies, religious studies, philosophy, economics, development studies, linguistics, or politics and international relations.
+Study the country of your choice from an expansive number of disciplinary perspectives including history, sociology, anthropology, art history, philosophy, linguistics, or politics and international relations.

 Develop your language skills

-A key focus of this programme is on language training and developing your fluency in an East Asian language.
-We have experts in language training who are skilled in facilitating this learning process.
-You will be expected to apply your language skills when writing your MA thesis by using primary materials written in Chinese, Japanese or Korean.
+A key focus of this programme is on advanced language training and developing your fluency in an East Asian language.
+You will be expected to apply your language skills when writing your MA thesis by using primary materials written in Mandarin, Japanese or Korean.

 Learn more about the study programme